raquo/Airstream/README.md

 - **No [FRP glitches](#frp-glitches)** – neither observables themselves nor their observers will ever see inconsistent state within a transaction, at no runtime cost.

-- **One integrated system for two core types of observables** – Event streams alone are not a good enough abstraction for anything other than events.
+- **One integrated system for two core types of observables**
   - EventStream for events (lazy, no current value)
   - Signal for state (lazy, has current value, only state-safe operators)
+  - Seamless interop between the two types

 - **Small size, simple implementation** – easy to understand, easy to create custom observables.
 Does not bloat your Scala.js bundle size.